The Boys of Summer (song): Music video

 The music video to "The Boys of Summer" is a French New Wave-influenced piece directed by Jean-Baptiste Mondino.
-Shot in black-and-white, it shows the main character of the song at three different stages of life (as a young boy, a young adult and middle-aged), in each case reminiscing about a past relationship.
+Shot in black and white, it shows the main character of the song at three different stages of life (as a young boy, a young adult and middle-aged), in each case reminiscing about a past relationship.
 Interspersed with these scenes are segments of Henley singing the words of the song while riding in a pickup truck.
 The boy is dressed in a style typical of the 1950s, the teenage lovers are dressed in a style characteristic of the early 1960s while the middle-aged man is dressed in the style of the 1980s.
-As a boy in the 1950s, the protagonist practices playing the drums, suggesting musical aspirations; as a teenager in the 1960s, he walks down a beach with his girlfriend whom he kisses passionately; and as a middle-aged man in the 1980s, he appears to be an executive of some sort who is comfortable, but unhappy in life as he sits at his desk remembering his youth.
+As a boy in the 1950s, the protagonist practices playing the drums, suggesting musical aspirations; as a teenager in the 1960s, he runs down a beach with his girlfriend whom he kisses passionately; and as a middle-aged man in the 1980s, he appears to be an executive of some sort who is comfortable, but unhappy in life as he sits at his desk remembering his youth.
 The young boy in the video is played by a seven-year-old Josh Paul, while the girl is played by Audie England.
-Interspersed with these scenes are segments of Henley articulating the words of the song while driving in a convertible.
-At its conclusion, the video uses the post-modern concept of exposing its own workings, as with a wry expression Henley drives the car away from a rear projection screen.
+Interspersed with these scenes are segments of Henley articulating the words of the song while riding in the bed of a pickup truck through the streets of Los Angeles.
+At its conclusion, the video uses the post-modern concept of exposing its own workings, as an automobile pulls away from a rear projection screen of the video playing until it's revealed from the rear-view mirror that Don Henley is driving the car.

 The video won the Video of the Year at the 1985 MTV Video Music Awards (leading Henley to comment at the Awards the following year that he had won for "riding around in the back of a pickup").
 It also won that year's awards for Best Direction, Best Art Direction, and Best Cinematography.
-The Best Direction award was presented to Mondino by Henley's then-former Eagles bandmate Glenn Frey.
+The Best Direction award was presented to Jean-Baptiste Mondino by Henley's then-former Eagles bandmate Glenn Frey.